yjunechoe/jlmerclusterperm/README.md

     t-statistic from a regression).

-In short, the CPA procedure identifies empirical clusters in a time series and tests the significance of the cluster-mass statistics against bootstrapped permutations of the data simulating the null.
+In short, the CPA procedure identifies empirical clusters in a time series and tests the significance of the observed cluster-mass statistics against **bootstrapped permutations** of the data.
+The bootstrapping procedure simulates the null hypothesis and yield a distribution of cluster-mass statistics emerging from *chance* (i.e., random shuffling of condition labels).

-`jlmerclusterperm` is an interface to a regression-based CPA which supports both wholesale and piecemeal approaches to conducting a CPA.
+`jlmerclusterperm` is an interface to regression-based CPAs which supports both wholesale and piecemeal approaches to conducting the test.
 See the
 [Articles](https://yjunechoe.github.io/jlmerclusterperm/articles/) page
 on the [package website](https://github.com/yjunechoe/jlmerclusterperm)